6320 E 88th Street Tulsa, OK 74137

 As Oklahoma’s second-largest city, Tulsa contains a population of 403,505 with an average household income of $40,924, less than $10,000 below the national average.
 However, with a national average of 100, Tulsa cost of living index stands at 84.8, making it an extremely affordable place to live.
 The median home sales price of $102,000 makes Tulsa an affordable real estate market for homeowners looking for a great location.
 And with 70% of households being family households and the average resident around 36 years old, the city is a great place for families and homebuyers alike.

 Tulsa is considered the cultural and arts hub for the state of Oklahoma.
 It boasts over 140 parks, including the world-renowned Gathering Place and a variety of museums and attractions.
 The city has its own full-time opera company, performing arts center and ballet company and also possesses a great deal of art deco architecture, one of the densest regions in the nation, making it an artistic and beautiful downtown.
-The center of downtown houses the Brady Arts District with many places for actives, but none more scenic than the Guthrie Green, an urban park where bands, movies, and events can perform and take place.
+The center of downtown houses the Tulsa Arts District with many places for actives, but none more scenic than the Guthrie Green, an urban park where bands, movies, and events can perform and take place.
 The Blue Dome District, a remnant of old route 66, is another charming area, which hosts a plethora of events, festivals, and nightlife.
 The city also contains an urban wilderness, Turkey Mountain, and the largest bronze statue in the world, The Praying Hands on the Oral Roberts University campus.